-The New School's Social Innovation Initiative fosters opportunities for students and faculty to engage cross-divisionally in interdisciplinary learning, research, and practice that contributes to real-world problem solving.
-Below is an overview of competitions, fellowships, and grant opportunities, and special events focused on social innovation and social entrepreneurship at The New School and outside the university.
+The New School's Social Innovation Initiative fosters opportunities for students and faculty to engage across colleges in interdisciplinary learning, research, and practice that contributes to real-world problem solving.
+Below is an overview of competitions, fellowships, grant opportunities, and special events focused on social innovation and social entrepreneurship at The New School and outside the university.
 Click here to download the 2012 Social Innovation Resource Guide (PDF) for a guide to these opportunities and more.

 Programs and Events